New CD Release

 “Took you long enough!”
 Stu complained.
 “You guys hidin’ somethin’?
 Or, someone?” he teased.

 We three sat on the porch to peruse the chicks walking down Bailey Avenue.
 There weren’t any.
 Oh, well.
 Stu shot Phil a look, shook his head, then said, “Can’t do it man.”

 Phil just nodded.
 No big deal, I guess.
 I looked at Stu and asked, “Can’t do what?”

 Phil looked at Stu, shrugged his shoulders, then looked over at me.

 Looking over the railing, Phil pointed at his old Harley.

 “How would you like one of those?
 Only better!” he challenged me.

 “What’re you talkin’ about, man?”

 “Just shut up and listen, dork!
 The Road Hog I bought mine from?
 He’s got a line on another one.
 Wants to buy it at auction, sell it quick, make a buck or two.
-Needs more bread, I guess.
-A hundred-seventy-five bucks and it’s yours.
-But I’m gonna need the cash today, dude!”
+Needs more bread, I guess.”

 “Jeff, you gotta see this Hog!”
 Stu piped in.